Nomadicproductions/2D-Platformer-/README.md

 - Reach the **goal tile** to finish each level.
 - Avoid enemies and spikes, and collect any special items along the way.

-This project is a great foundation for expanding into a full platformer with new levels, power-ups, and story elements.